 3. Finally, looks like the Terraces of Las Colinas is about to get underway.
 Permits have been filed for parking lots and landscaping for the retail portion.

-Users browsing this forum: tamtagon and 6 guests
+Users browsing this forum: Kelley USA and 2 guests